jenniferslagt/js-practices/README.md

 # js-practices
-Doing some js projects, just to refresh my skills after traveling the world for a couple of months.
+Doing some small js projects, just to refresh my skills after traveling the world for a couple of months.
 Watch the app [here](https://jenniferslagt.github.io/js-practices/)!